 Cameron University has been selected by G.I.
-Jobs magazine as a Military Friendly School for 2011.
-This honor places Cameron in the top 15 percent of colleges, universities and trade schools that are doing the most to embrace America’s veterans as students.
+Jobs magazine as a Military Friendly School® for the second consecutive year.
+This honor places Cameron in the top 20 percent of colleges, universities and trade schools that are doing the most to embrace America’s veterans as students.
 Criteria for making the list include efforts to recruit and retain military and veteran students, results in recruiting military and veteran students and academic accreditations.
-More than 7,000 schools nationwide were polled.
+The 2012 list of Military Friendly Schools® was compiled through extensive research and a data driven survey of more than 8,000 schools nationwide.

 Cameron’s commitment to active duty military, veterans and dependents is multi-faceted.
 Below are some examples of ways CU provides support.